 However, Transurban is proposing 9km of tunnel and only two ventilation stacks.
-This does not make sense.
-It is disproportionate to have only two ventilation stacks for such a long tunnel.
-To achieve more even dispersion of particulates, and based on the ratios of the other tunnels in Sydney, there ideally should be multiple ventilation stacks along the length of the tunnel (at least four or five).
+This seems disproportionate to have only two ventilation stacks for such a long tunnel.
+To achieve more even dispersion of particulates, and based on the ratios of the other tunnels in Sydney, there ideally should be multiple ventilation stacks along the length of the tunnel (I would estimate four or five stacks).